 Act 917 of 1995 created a mechanism to determine how growth funding would be distributed to districts and later to charter schools; in addition, the General Assembly funded \$29 million in student growth funding.
 The original student growth calculation was based on comparing first quarter ADM of the current year to the previous year ADM for the first three quarters.
-The calculation has changed multiple times since 1995.
-Act 741 of 2017 contained the last change to the student growth funding calculation.
+The calculation has changed multiple times since 1995, with the last change for traditional public school districts occurring in Act 741 of 2017.